truenas/documentation/content/SCALE/SCALETutorials/Storage/Pools/CreatePoolScale.md

 You can add disks to the data VDEV manually or click the **Suggest Layout** button and allow TrueNAS to review all available disks and populate the primary **Data VDevs** with identically sized drives in a configuration balanced between storage capacity and data redundancy.
 If you don't want to use the suggested layout, click **Reset Layout** to clear the data VDEV layout and move the disks back to the **Available Disks** list.

-To manually add disks, select the checkboxes to the left of each disks you want to add and then click the <i class="fa fa-arrow-right" aria-hidden="true" title="Right Arrow"></i>&nbsp; to the left of the data VDEV to move the disks over.
+To manually add disks, select the checkboxes to the left of each disk you want to add and then click the <i class="fa fa-arrow-right" aria-hidden="true" title="Right Arrow"></i>&nbsp; to the left of the data VDEV to move the disks over.
 See [About Data VDEV Layouts](#about-data-vdev-layouts) or the [Pool Manager Screen]({{< relref "PoolManagerScreens.md" >}}) for more information on data VDEV layouts.

 Next, if you want to add another type of VDEV, click **Add Vdev** and select the VDEV type from the options.
 Each VDEV type stores data or enables unique features for the pool.